 Video is an electronic medium for the recording, copying, playback, broadcasting, and display of moving visual media.
 Video is the fastest-growing medium being used for both content consumption, marketing, and even internal comms.
-By 2022, online videos will make up more than 82% of all video traffic according to Cisco.
-81% of businesses use video as a marketing tool — up from 63% over the last year.

 A Facebook executive predicted that their platform will be all video and no text by 2021.
 72% of customers would rather learn about a product or service by way of video.
 (HubSpot).
 90% of information transmitted to the brain is visual, and visuals are processed 60,000X faster in the brain than text.

 A video signal is a sequence of time-varying images that capture motion and change over time.
 Unlike a still image that represents a spatial distribution of intensities that remain constant, a video signal involves spatial intensity distributions that vary dynamically with time.

 In the modern era, digital video systems have become prevalent, and they heavily rely on digital techniques for processing and transmitting video data.
 High-definition video displays, such as DLP, LCD, LCOS (including variants like SXRD and D-ILA), and plasma, have become dominant in the television industry.
 These digital technologies operate differently from traditional CRT displays.
 Instead of “drawing” lines of picture information on the screen, they utilize an array of pixels to form the images.
 Each frame is displayed in its entirety all at once, with all pixels being activated simultaneously to create the complete image.
 This approach differs from the line-by-line scanning method employed by CRT displays.